The Prep School Philosophy

-In addition, during the school day, students will have outside time, free choice center time, lunch time, nap time (for 3’s and 4’s POD only) or quiet time (for 5’s and K’s only), and Specials times (Spanish, Music, Movement, etc.).
+In addition, during the school day, students will have outside time, free choice center time, lunch time, nap time (for 3’s and 4’s POD only) or quiet time (for 5’s only), and Specials times (Spanish, Music, Movement, etc.).
 Your child is with his/her “homeroom teacher” for the entire period of 9:00 a.m. to 4:00 p.m. (unless your child is in Specials or your child’s teacher has a scheduled lunch break).
 Check out your child’s classroom’s daily schedule for more details about the school day.
-The classroom schedule will be sent to you via email from your child’s teacher on or before the first day of school and is on the web site on the “Staff” tab.
+The classroom schedule will be sent to you via email from your child’s teacher on or before the first day of school.

 For rest / naptime in the 3’s POD and 4’s POD, it is important to have your child bring a small blanket and small pillow.
 In addition, “nappers” can bring a stuffed animal or comfort item to snuggle with during rest / naptime.
 Please label items brought from home.
 For the 5’s, they do not have a naptime – only a quiet rest time – during this time SOME 5’s POD students might take a “snooze” and SOME 5’s POD students might not.
 It is up to the family to decide if you want your 5’s POD student to take a “snooze”.
 If this is the case, please bring in nap items for your child.